 Fingers and toes mesmerize small tots.
 Consider learning some finger plays to entertain your child.

 Make music.
 Look in your recycle bin, look for any cardboard tubes, old formula cans, an empty tin, cover it and allow your children to explore sounds as they bang with a variety of objects.
+Listen to music together!

 Help your infant develop language skills through motor control over their tongue.
 Stick your tongue out at your newborn, they will start sticking it back at you.
 This was our infants first interactive “game”.